 “For Daugherty has neither the portentous air nor commanding presence of the typical big-time football coach.
 He is cheerfully irreverent in a profession of solemn ulcer cases, a merry man with an Irishman’s gregariousness and a leprechaun’s smile.”

-Here are quotes from nationally known figures outside the Michigan State universe who praised Duffy Daugherty’s leadership.
+Here are quotes praising Duffy Daugherty’s leadership.
 His 1960s teams were the first fully integrated rosters in college football.
 The quotes are found in “THE RIGHT THING TO DO, The True Pioneers of College Football Integration in the 1960s.”
 The book is available for pre-order.

 Whatever you’ve read about the 1970 USC-Alabama game as a tipping point, forget it.
-See below.
+And don’t believe fiction Bear Bryant sent Duffy Daugherty players.

 DENNIS THOMAS, Retired MEAC Commissioner and College Football Hall of Fame player from Alcorn State.